robhagemans/ansipipe/README.md

 If your goal is just to maintain a Windows port of a utility you've written originally for the Unix world, this is an unwelcome distraction.
-Moreover, solving it on an issue-by0issue basis requires digging into Windows API functions that are likely to be unfamiliar.
+Moreover, solving it on an issue-by-issue basis requires digging into Windows API functions that are likely to be unfamiliar.

 ## What it does

 ANSI|pipe consists of a small binary that you can distribute with your compiled code.
-It intercepts the standard i/o streams, converting between UTF-8 on the app's side and UTF-16 on Windows' side and translating any ANSI sequences the apps write to its standard output into Windows console API calls.
-To port to Windows, application code only needs to include one tiny header file and call a single initialising function, which re-routes standard i/o to a named pipe.
+It intercepts the standard I/O streams, converting between UTF-8 on the app's side and UTF-16 on Windows' side and translating any ANSI sequences the apps write to its standard output into Windows console API calls.
+To port to Windows, application code only needs to include one tiny header file and call a single initialising function, which re-routes standard I/O to a named pipe.

-# How to use it
+## How to use it

 Give the ANSI|pipe binary the same name as your application's main .exe binary, but with a .COM extension.
 As the Windows shell gives preference to .COM